dvicencio/plus1_frame_sequence_reader/README.md

     print "$scername \t  $genelen \n";

 my $len = 3;
+# defines 3 nucleotides length used in loop 2
     $gene = $ORFseq; # Specifies that the gene is equivalent to the ORF
 ```
 ## Loop 2